documark/documark/examples/basics/chapters/chapter1.md

 ### Working with Code

 Got a streak of geek?
 We've got you covered there, too.
 You can write inline `<code>` blocks really easily with back ticks.
 Want to show off something more comprehensive?
-4 spaces or a tab of indentation gets you there.
+4 spaces or a tab of indentation get you there:

     .awesome-thing {
         display: block;